crypto-club/crypto-club.github.io/README.md

 # LTC

 # What about Dogecoin??
 And all the other Celeberity Crypto Currencies!?
-- No, we do not recomend this coins.
+- No, we do not recomend these coins.
     - These are very risky coins and are huge gambles
+    - High Risk, High Reward!
+Is it worth it?

 # Can anyone create a crypto currency?
 - Yes, anyone can that can create a blockchain algorithm